grd/FreePDM/ConceptOfDesign/FreePDM_03-DesignDecisions.md

 Semi Centralised updates       | Not direct integration Fast(er) update speed⁰         | python only Translation to other languages | More difficult user handling Maintainability                |

 ⁰ Faster is compared to FreeCAD when every chance goes through checks(Except when WMayer fix it). <!-- unicode superscript see: https://stackoverflow.com/questions/15155778/superscript-in-markdown-github-flavored -->

 _What i meant with user handling see story later on_

-By using the add-on manager it is possible to change quickly when a change / update is needed.
+By using the add-on manager, pushing hotfixes are fast and direct (no need to wait for upstream review)

 _Note: We have to decide to:
 - Make a FreeCAD Add-on
 - ?_